jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2020/2020-09-01-docker-swarm-with-aspnet-tutorial.md

 <!-- started August 27, 2020 11:59 AM Philippine Time -->
 <!-- finished August 28, 2020 12:22 PM Philippine Time -->

-I tried to follow the first half of ["Scale ASP.NET Core Apps with Docker Swarm Mode"](https://www.pluralsight.com/guides/scale-asp-net-core-apps-with-docker-swarm-mode) tutorial but I encountered lots of errors when doing it in the latest version of ASP.NET.
-I looked for solutions for the errors.. and here is a guide to that same tutorial for .NET Core 3.1 using Visual Studio 2019.
+I tried to follow the first half of ["Scale ASP.NET Core Apps with Docker Swarm Mode"](https://www.pluralsight.com/guides/scale-asp-net-core-apps-with-docker-swarm-mode) tutorial but I encountered lots of errors because that tutorial was written for a preview version of .NET Core, 1.0.0-preview2-003121.
+To save you from the errors, here is a guide to that same tutorial but for ASP.NET Core 3.1 using Visual Studio 2019.

 ### Windows 10 prerequisites: